mateusns12/C-SRT-FileParser/README.md

 # Notes

+- Fixed Timestamp function - Values multiple of 60 would give +1 to hour value, and minutes would not be increased.
 - Timestamp function fixed, so negative values can be entered, and reverse the timestamp.
 - On the branch "DEV" there is a preliminar implementation of the full parser, wich can turn the entire file into a List of sequences.
 Currently only working with the "file.srt".
 Caracther comparisson leads to segmentation faults.
 - **(FIXED - ChangeTimestamp updated)** Currently only shifting time **fowards**.